Happymic/EEERover2024/metro-starter-arduino/README.md

 # EEERover starter code

 This project is an example of setting up WiFi communication with the Metro M0 Express module using HTTP.
-The microcontroller connects to a WiFi network and acts as a simple web server, returning a very basic web page when it receives an HTTP request.
+The microcontroller connects to a WiFi network and acts as a simple web server, returning a basic web page when it receives an HTTP request.
-It also acts on certain path strings in the HTTP request to switch an LED on and off when the client clicks buttons on the webpage.
+It also acts on certain paths in the HTTP request to switch an LED on and off when the client clicks buttons on the webpage.

 ## Building the project